redcrosses/Average-Area-of-the-Shadow-of-a-Mesh/README.md

 The points were acquired thanks to Anton Semechko's [wonderful code](https://github.com/AntonSemechko/S2-Sampling-Toolbox).

 # Dependencies
-* Semchenko's [S^2 Sampling Toolbox](https://github.com/AntonSemechko/S2-Sampling-Toolbox) is required for both scripts, as the function from "RandSampleSphere.m" was used.
+* Semechko's [S^2 Sampling Toolbox](https://github.com/AntonSemechko/S2-Sampling-Toolbox) is required for both scripts, as the function from "RandSampleSphere.m" was used.